SusurrantMachines/TensorFlow-Notebooks/README.md

 ## csv-dataset-partitioner
+**Preprocessing**
 Reads a dataset from CSV files, shuffles it, writes it to a new collection of CSV files organized into subdirectories for training, validation (or cross validation), and testing.

+## apparatus-3.ipynb
+**Skeletal Machine Learning Framework 3: TensorBoard, new dataset** Add TensorBoard monitoring to apparatus-2 and switch to a better organized dataset.